Mark-Ball/express-CRUD/README.md

 ```Javascript
 npm init -y
 ```
-Then install the dependencies: express, express-handlebars, nodemon, body-parser, and forever.
+Then install the dependencies: express, express-handlebars, nodemon, body-parser, forever, mongoose, and method-override.
 The syntax for installing express is provided below.
 ```Javascript
 npm i express
 ```